 It is the responsibility of parents to arrange for their child to be picked up on time.
 Children may not leave the school building unless a responsible adult has arrived, or parental permission has been given for Year 6 children to go home on their own.
-In the event of any suspicious behaviour, or concerns raised eg police reporting incident, all children will have to be collected by a responsible adult from the school building.
+In the event of any suspicious behaviour, or concerns raised e.g. police reporting incident, all children will have to be collected by a responsible adult from the school building.
 It is the responsibility of staff to supervise children until they are collected.
 Class teachers are responsible for the supervision of pupils for 5 minutes at the end of the school day.
+After this time the teacher will take the pupil to the school office and ensure that parents are contacted.

 From time to time parents may request that their child is collected by another parent (who may not be on their authorised list), for example where children have parties or playdates.
-In these situations the parents must inform the school by email or by speaking directly to the teacher at the start of the day.
-Pupils are given a wrist band which gives details and the name of the child they are going home with.
+In these situations, the parents must inform the school by email or by speaking directly to the teacher at the start of the day.
+Prep Pupils are given a blue slip which gives details and the name of the child they are going home with (in case another member of staff is showing them out i.e. after a club).

-Teachers must NOT allow any child to go home with another parent unless they have seen the card/wrist band.
+Teachers must NOT allow any child to go home with another parent unless they have seen the card band.
 If they are in any doubt the teacher should contact the parent directly and should not hand any child to another adult.